 The database links to over 23,000 consumer brands to health effects and has been designed to educate consumers chemical ingredients of household products.

 - Environmental Working Group (EWG)

 EWG is the nation’s leading environmental health research and advocacy organization with a mission to serve as a watchdog to see that Americans get facts in order to make healthier choices and enjoy a cleaner environment.

 - Healthy Child Care

-A resource from the United States Environmental Protection Agency (EPA) for early educators, families and government organizations.
+This website is a resource from the United States Environmental Protection Agency (EPA) for early educators, families and government organizations.
 Information, resources, and training curricula on asthma, lead, mold, plastics, pesticides, tobacco smoke, and additional environmental health topics.

 - “Henry the Hand”

-Handwashing program with the vision of improving health by raising awareness of the role our hands play in the transmission of disease.
+This is a handwashing program with the vision of improving health by raising awareness of the role our hands play in the transmission of disease.

 - North Carolina Healthy Homes